jgscott/ECO395M/syllabus.md

 This assignment is purposely open-ended, allowing you considerable freedom to follow a path dictacted by your own intellectual curiosity.
 Strive to write something that a statistically literate person of wide- ranging interests (for example, a future employer) would find engaging and impressive.

-The project is due at 5 PM on Wednesday, May 6, 2020 (the last class day of the spring semester).
+The project is due at 9:00 AM, US Central Time, on Monday, May 10, 2020.
 Because of the quick turn-around required to grade final projects, I unfortunately cannot extend the grace policy to encompass the project.
 But remember, you have all semester to get this sorted.

-In case getting a data set proves too difficult, I will provide a "default" data set and project.
-If you use this data set, I will impose a 93% ceiling (i.e. an A-) on your grade.
-The last 7% is an incentive to be more creative and go with your own project.

 ### Groups are allowed